Creatine for women: what the research says

 What about pregnancy and breastfeeding?

 The honest answer: there isn't enough research to make a strong recommendation either way.
+As of now there are no human trials of creatine supplementation during pregnancy, and breastfeeding is no better studied.
 Most sports medicine guidelines default to "talk to your doctor" for pregnant and breastfeeding women on any supplement, and that's the right call here.
-Creatine is naturally present in the food supply and there's no mechanistic reason to think it's harmful, but the studies specifically in pregnancy haven't been done yet.
+Creatine is naturally present in the food supply, and animal studies are encouraging, but encouraging is not the same as proven in humans.

 If you're planning to supplement during pregnancy, run it by your OB first.
 If you're already supplementing and find out you're pregnant, the same: mention it, don't panic.